RagedUnicorn/tf-aws-rg-base/README.md

 > Base repository for RagedUnicorn aws resources

 This repository is the base layer for the AWS setup of RagedUnicorn.
-It contains resources such as S3 bucket and IAM resources.
+It contains resources such as S3 buckets and IAM resources.

 ## Purpose